xiaoyeye/TFvelo/README.md

 ```
 python TFvelo.py --dataset_name pancreas
 ```
 This will automatically download, preprocess and run TF model on pancrease dataset.
+These processes may take 1-2 hours on a linux server with more than 16 CPUs.
 The result will be stored in 'TFvelo_pancreas/rc.h5ad'.

 After that, the visualization of results can be obtained by